 If you need any extra incentives, here’s a few more: paint and carpeting are typically cheapest to buy in the Fall, according to Consumer Reports.
 Major appliances, cookware and TVs are also typically cheapest to buy in December.
 So, once you’ve bought your Fall home and settle in, you’re well positioned to create exactly the home you want for less.

 Have any questions about buying a new home in the Fall?
-Contact one of our local, caring mortgage professionals at a Branch Near You.
+Contact one of our local, caring mortgage professionals at a Mortgage Center Near You.